hbs-rcs/versioning_data_scripts/02_GitKraken.md

 * the name of the repository. *Keep this to letters, numbers, and underscores; for this class, let's call it "gitkraken_workshop".*
 * add a description of what this folder/repository will contain.
 * set the access for the remote location, whether this should be viewable by anyone, or kept private to yourself and only people you add as collaborators
 * leave the "Clone after init" option checked.
-This will make the repository available to you on GitHub.
+This will make a local copy of the Github.com repository.
 * For the "New repository path", select a location on your computer where the newly created folder (with repo) should be placed using the Browse window.
 For this class, let's place the repo on your Desktop.
 * Finally, click on the "Create Repository and Clone" button.